Ratchainant/RAG-tutorial-llamaIndex-/README.md

 There are also some terms you'll encounter that refer to steps within each of these stages.

 **Loading stage**
-<span style="color:blue">Nodes and Documents:</span> A Document is a container around any data source - for instance, a PDF, an API output, or retrieve data from a database.
+[Nodes and Documents:](color: blue) A Document is a container around any data source - for instance, a PDF, an API output, or retrieve data from a database.
 A Node is the atomic unit of data in LlamaIndex and represents a "chunk" of a source Document.
 Nodes have metadata that relate them to the document they are in and to other nodes.

 <code style="color : blue">**Connectors**</code>: A data connector (often called a Reader) ingests data from different data sources and data formats into Documents and Nodes.